The Next Three Days: Release

-In October 2009, the film was originally scheduled to be released in 2011, by March 2010, the Australian media company Village Roadshow was set to release the film in Australia in November 2010.
+In October 2009, the film was originally scheduled to be released in 2011.
+By March 2010, the Australian media company Village Roadshow was set to release the film in Australia in November 2010.
 It was released in the United States on November 19, 2010.

 Reception

 Critical response

-On Rotten Tomatoes, 50% of 169 critics gave the film a positive review, with an average rating of 5.8/10.
-The website's critical consensus reads: "Russell Crowe and Elizabeth Banks give it their all, but their solid performances aren't quite enough to compensate for The Next Three Days' uneven pace and implausible plot."
-On Metacritic, the film has a weighted average score of 52 out of 100, based on 36 critics, indicating "mixed or average reviews".
-Audiences surveyed by CinemaScore gave the film a grade "B+" on an A+ to F scale.
+On Rotten Tomatoes, the film has an approval percentage of 50% based on 169 reviews and a rating of 5.80 out of 10.
+The critics consensus reads: "Russell Crowe and Elizabeth Banks give it their all, but their solid performances aren't quite enough to compensate for The Next Three Days' uneven pace and implausible plot."
+On Metacritic, the film has a score of 52 out of 100 based on 36 critic reviews, meaning "Mixed or Average".
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 In her positive review, Lisa Schwarzbaum of Entertainment Weekly wrote, "The movie's real strength ... is generating escalating waves of plot tension and misdirection as John, heeding advice, makes his jail-busting moves."
 In contrast, Roger Ebert awarded the film two and a half out of four stars and said, "The Next Three Days is not a bad movie; it's just somewhat of a waste of the talent involved."

 Box office

 The film opened at #5 with a weekend gross of $6.5 million from 2,564 theaters, an average of $2,552 per theater.
-It closed on January 6, 2011, having earned $21.1 million domestically and $46.3 million overseas, for a worldwide total gross of $67.4 million, against its $30 million budget.
+It closed on January 6, 2011, having earned $21.2 million domestically and $46.3 million overseas, for a worldwide total gross of $67.5 million, against its $30 million budget.